 Funding from the CDC Division of Nutrition Physical Activity and Obesity allowed NACCHO to administer the Reducing Disparities in Breastfeeding through Peer and Professional Support (Breastfeeding) Project.
 Between January 2015 and June 2016, NACCHO awarded $2.9M to support 72 demonstration projects among 69 local health departments (LHDs) and community level organizations to implement evidence-based and innovative breastfeeding support projects across 32 states and territories.
 This represents the largest ever nationally coordinated implementation of community-level breastfeeding support initiatives.
 Peer and professional lactation support services were provided to predominately low-income and minority women through 92,832 one-on-one encounters and 3,332 support group meetings.
 Beyond direct service delivery, grantees sought to remove structural barriers to accessing quality lactation care within their communities by instituting policy, system and environmental shifts to deepen organizational capacity to support underserved families and by leveraging funds and partnerships to extend services beyond traditional target groups.
 Grantees shared lessons learned through online and face-to-face peer sharing exchanges, and the Breastfeeding Project Team continues to disseminate project results through the NACCHO Public Health Breastfeeding Webinar Series.

-NACCHO is hosting a Public Health Breastfeeding Webinar Series, developing capacity building materials, and disseminating project results to inform future breastfeeding initiatives, and sustaining public health partnerships critical to building community support for breastfeeding.
+NACCHO hosted the Public Health Breastfeeding Webinar Series, developed capacity building materials, and disseminated project results to inform future breastfeeding initiatives, and sustain public health partnerships critical to building community support for breastfeeding.

 PH Webinar series: